Pension tax relief: salary sacrifice

 Overview

-Many employers offer to run their employees’ pension schemes in conjunction with a salary sacrifice arrangement.
-They do this because it saves both you and your employer National Insurance contributions (NIC).
+Many employers offer to run their employees’ pension schemes under a salary sacrifice arrangement.
+They do this because it saves both you and your employer National Insurance contributions (also known as NIC).

-An employee’s pension contributions usually attract tax relief, but they do not ordinarily attract NIC relief.
+An employee’s pension contributions usually attract tax relief, but they do not normally attract National Insurance relief.
 This means that an individual pays:

-- income tax on their income after pension contributions have been deducted, but
+- income tax on their income after pension contributions have been deducted (unless the contributions are made through a relief at source arrangement), but

-- NIC on their pay before the pension contributions have been deducted.
+- National Insurance contributions on their pay before the pension contributions have been deducted.

-However, if an employer makes a contribution to an employee’s pension scheme, there is no tax or NIC to pay on the value of the contribution.
+However, if an employer makes a contribution to an employee’s pension scheme, there is no tax or National Insurance to pay by the employer or employee on the value of the contribution.

 Under a pension salary sacrifice arrangement, you agree to give up part of your salary in return for your employer making a larger contribution to your pension pot.
-This can save you money because the NIC you would be due to pay is calculated on the smaller salary.
-Your employer would pay any employer’s NIC on the smaller salary too.
-You may also benefit from more pension contributions from your employer, if they are willing to contribute some of the money they are saving on employer’s NIC.
+This can save you money because the National Insurance contributions you would be due to pay are calculated on the smaller salary.
+In other words, you don’t pay National Insurance contributions on the amount of salary you choose to give up.
+Your employer pays any employer’s National Insurance contributions on the smaller salary too.
+You may also benefit from more pension contributions from your employer, if they are willing to contribute some of the money they are saving on employer’s National Insurance contributions.

 Things to consider